invoke-ai/invoke-training/docs/tutorials/stable_diffusion/dpo_lora_sd.md

 3. Annotate the preferred image from each pair.
 4. Apply Diffusion-DPO to the preference-annotated pairs to further fine-tune the LoRA model.

-The steps are documented from memory below, but they have not been tested much.

-TODO(ryand): Work through these steps again and add some results to this page.
+Note: The steps listed below are pretty rough.
+They are included primarily for reference for someone looking to resume this line of work in the future.

 ### 1. Train a style LoRA